-Henry is an emerging young violist hailing from sunny Brisbane, commencing training at the Australian National Academy of Music (ANAM) with Caroline Henbest in 2019.
+Henry is an emerging violist hailing from sunny Brisbane, continuing training at the Australian National Academy of Music (ANAM) with Caroline Henbest in 2021.

-Henry has performed as a casual musician with the Australian Chamber Orchestra (ACO) and in 2018 was an ACO emerging artist, seeing him perform nationwide with the ACO Collective.
-Particular highlights of this time include regional touring, quartet performances with Pekka Kuusisto and Matthew Truscott, and recording an album of new Australian music for the Hush Foundation, Collective Wisdom.
-Coming from a family of doctors, this project was particularly meaningful to Henry, with the album created to reduce the stress and anxiety felt by young patients and their families in hospitals.
+Henry has performed as a casual musician with the Australian Chamber Orchestra (ACO) and Melbourne Symphony Orchestra, and in 2018 was an ACO Emerging Artist, performing nationwide with the ACO Collective.
+Particular highlights of this time include quartet performances with Pekka Kuusisto and Matthew Truscott, in addition to recording an album of new Australian music for the Hush Foundation.
+Henry continues to work with the Hush Foundation in Melbourne in addition to the ACO Inspire Quartet.

 Henry Justo is the recipient of the Georgina Grosvenor Scholarship